willystawn/kite-bot/README.md

-# Multi-Network Bridging Bot
+# Advanced Multi-Account Bridging Bot

 This is an automated bot designed to perform a cycle of bridging transactions between the Base Sepolia and KITE test networks.
-It incorporates randomized amounts and delays to better simulate human behavior.
+It is built with advanced features for simulating human behavior, including multi-account support, randomized amounts, randomized delays, and randomized RPC user agents.

-## Features
+## Core Features

-The bot executes a 6-step cycle in a loop:
-1.  **Bridge ETH**: From Base Sepolia to KITE Testnet.
-2.  **Bridge ETH**: From KITE Testnet back to Base Sepolia.
-3.  **Bridge KITE Token**: From KITE Testnet to Base Sepolia.
-4.  **Bridge KITE Token**: From Base Sepolia back to KITE Testnet.
-5.  **Bridge USDT**: From KITE Testnet to Base Sepolia (includes an automatic `approve` transaction).
-6.  **Bridge USDT**: From Base Sepolia back to KITE Testnet.
+-   **Multi-Account Support**: Manages multiple wallets from a single `.env` file.
+-   **Randomized Execution**: The bot randomly selects an account to run a full 6-step cycle, making its activity pattern less predictable.

-To avoid detection, all transaction amounts and delays between steps are randomized within a configurable range.
+-   **Humanized Transactions**: All transaction amounts and delays between steps are randomized within a configurable range.
+-   **User-Agent Randomization**: When running in multi-account mode, each RPC request is sent with a different, randomized `User-Agent` header to mimic requests from various browsers and devices.
+This is a powerful anti-sybil measure.
+-   **Full Bridging Cycle**:
+    1. Bridge ETH (Base -> KITE)
+    2. Bridge ETH (KITE -> Base)
+    3. Bridge KITE Token (KITE -> Base)
+    4. Bridge KITE Token (Base -> KITE)
+    5. Bridge USDT (KITE -> Base)
+    6. Bridge USDT (Base -> KITE)

 ## Prerequisites

 -   [Node.js](https://nodejs.org/) (v18+ recommended).
--   An Ethereum wallet (e.g., MetaMask) with its Private Key.
+-   One or more Ethereum wallets with their Private Keys.
--   Native token balances on both networks for gas fees:
+-   Native token balances in **each wallet** on both networks for gas fees.
-    -   ETH on Base Sepolia.
-    -   The native token on KITE Testnet.

 ## Installation